-Figure 3 shows time-space plots (periodgrams)25 calculated by summing up the central 8.3 mm wide region of each original image in the time sequence in horizontal direction and stacking all resulting line plots next to each other.
-The brighter the periodgrams, the higher the microparticle density at that location22.
-Dust density wave fronts are visible in these periodgrams as brighter, periodically occurring diagonal stripes.
+Figure 3 shows time-space plots (periodgram)25 calculated by summing up the central 8.3 mm wide region of each original image in the time sequence in the horizontal direction and stacking all resulting line plots next to each other.
+The brighter the periodgrams, the higher the microparticle density at that location.22 Dust density wave fronts are visible in these periodgrams as brighter, periodically occurring diagonal stripes.

-We selected two resp. three regions for further analysis, marked in Fig. 3 with Roman numerals and white vertical lines.
+We selected two and three regions for further analysis, marked in Figs. 3(a) and 3(b), respectively, with Roman numerals and white vertical lines.
 In these regions, we manually counted the occurrence of wave fronts along the time direction (the horizontal axis in the image) to obtain the wave frequency, and we measured the distance to the next wave front along the spatial direction (the vertical axis in the image) to obtain the wavelength.
-The results are given in Table I. From those it can be seen that the wavelength decreases with decreasing electrode distance, respectively increasing particle density $\propto 1/A$.
-The method of manual analysis of the waves was chosen due to the small size of the regions where the waves appear, and due to the noisy data, which made is difficult to reliably apply a Fourier transformation.
+The results are given in Table I, from which it can be noted that the wavelength decreases with decreasing electrode distance and increasing particle density $\propto 1/A$.
+The method of manual analysis of the waves was chosen due to the small size of the regions where the waves appear, and due to the noisy data, which made it difficult to reliably apply a Fourier transformation.